 $\bullet$ On the way of proving the above short exact sequence, we needed to find an explicit set of generators of the pure orbifold braid group (Lemma \ref{orbi-gen}).
 Note that, finding an explicit set of generators is an important problem in group theory.
 For the classical braid groups a set of generators was given in \cite{Ar}.
 This gave us the crucial ingredient to find the generators of the pure orbifold braid groups.

-$\bullet$ From the proof of Theorem \ref{esg}, we also provide an explicit set of generators of the kernel of the homomorphism $f_*$, induced by the Fadell-Neuwirth fibration for the complex plane (Corollary \ref{FNF}).
-Although, this kernel is a finitely generated free group, giving an explicit set of generators of this group as a subgroup of the classical pure braid group is new.
+$\bullet$ From the proof of Theorem \ref{esg}, as a particular case, we provide an explicit set of generators of the kernel of the homomorphism $f_*$ (Corollary \ref{FNF}).
+Giving an explicit set of generators of this group as a subgroup of the classical pure braid group, seems to be new.

-$\bullet$ We see that the pure orbifold braid group, has a poly-virtually free as well as an iterated semi-direct product of virtually finitely generated free group structure (Corollary \ref{vfg}).
-The classical braid group has such a structure but with finitely generated free groups (\cite{CS}).
+$\bullet$ We see that the pure orbifold braid group, has a poly-virtually free structure, as well as the structure of being an iterated semi-direct product of virtually finitely generated free groups (Corollary \ref{vfg}).
+The classical pure braid group has such a structure but with finitely generated free groups (\cite{CS}).

 $\bullet$ The poly-virtually free structure of the pure orbifold braid group is also used in Theorem \ref{mtpf}, to prove that a class of affine and finite complex Artin groups are virtually poly-free.
 This gives a partial answer to the question, if all Artin groups are virtually poly-free ([\cite{MB}, Question 2]).
 A recent work in this direction is \cite{BMP}, also see \cite{W} for a simple proof of the result of \cite{BMP}.
 Poly-free groups have nice properties like locally indicable and right orderable.
 Also, an inductive argument using [\cite{DS}, Theorem 2.3] shows that a virtually poly-free group has finite asymptotic dimension.